P-Value

 The most dangerous misuse of p-values in A/B testing: checking results daily and stopping the test the moment p < 0.05.

 The fix: Pre-commit to a sample size and stopping date before the test starts.
 Do not check p-values until the predetermined end condition is met.
-See How Long Should You Run an A/B Test?.
+See How Long Should You Run an A/B Test? for the complete framework.

 P-Value vs Statistical Significance